Top 5 Best Lighting Equipment For YouTube Videos

 Softboxes are translucent boxes that come in different shapes and sizes, and they fit over a studio light.

-If you want a softbox kit with dimmable lights, the Spectrum 'Kreator Kit' Double Rectangle Dimmable LED 3000-6500k Softbox Bi Coloured Lighting comes with three different lighting options: warm, white and daylight lighting temperatures, so you can match your lighting to the mood you wish to convey in your video.
-This lighting kit also comes with a handy remote control, so you can adjust the lighting without moving from your spot!
+If you want a softbox kit with dimmable lights, the Volkwell Dual LED Bi-Coloured Dimmable Softbox Set with Remote comes with three different lighting options: warm, white, and daylight lighting temperatures, so you can match your lighting to the mood you wish to convey in your video.
+This lighting kit also comes with a handy remote control, so you can adjust the lighting without moving from your spot.

 Lighting Equipment List